getsentry/rfcs/text/0091-ci-upload-tokens.md

 };
 ```

-To a much more simplified version:
+With structural tokens this can be changed to a much more simplified version which also
+correctly handles Single Tenant:

 ```javascript
 const SentryWebpackPlugin = require("@sentry/webpack-plugin");